 Sierra Leone Country Report

 The withdrawal of the Guinean army from the disputed village of Yenga in August 2012 removed the primary trigger for interstate war.
-Although low-level political violence is common, unrest was limited around the March 2018 general election and ex-combatants were not mobilised.
-Renewed civil war is also unlikely because of the military's improved capabilities and professionalism since the civil war that ended in 2001.
-Government forces are, therefore, able to deal effectively with any potential non-state armed group.
-This was demonstrated by the end of the UN peacebuilding mission in 2014, which successfully disarmed and reintegrated anti-government forces.
+Although low-level political violence is common, unrest was limited around the March 2018 general election and subsequent by-elections, with ex-combatants not being mobilised.
+Renewed civil war is unlikely because of the military's improved capabilities and professionalism since civil conflict ended in 2001.
+Government forces are able to deal effectively with any potential non-state armed group.
+This was demonstrated by the end of the United Nations peacebuilding mission in 2014, which successfully disarmed and reintegrated anti-government forces.

 Vaccinations required to enter the country